 EU-India partnership

-Think tanks and key opinionmakers, shaping together a long-standing relationship
+Think Tanks and Key Opinion Makers, strengthening together a long-standing relationship

 The EU and India share a commitment to protect and promote human rights, a rule-based global order, effective multilateralism, sustainable development and open trade.